Business tax strategies

 A WDA of up to £1,000 may be claimed by businesses, where the unrelieved expenditure in the main pool or the special rate pool is £1,000 or less.

-For cars with CO2 emissions exceeding 95g/km, the main rate of 18% applies.
+Currently for cars purchased with CO2 emissions exceeding 75g/km, the main rate of 18% applies.
 However, cars with CO2 emissions above 130g/km will be restricted to the special rate of 8%.
-Expenditure incurred before April 2009 on 'expensive' cars still falls under the old regime (£3,000 per year cap on capital allowances).
-For non corporates, cars with a non business use element continue to be dealt with in single asset pools, so the correct private use adjustments can be made but the rate of WDA will be determined by the car's CO2 emissions.
+For non-corporates, cars with a non-business use element continue to be dealt with in single asset pools, so the correct private use adjustments can be made but the rate of WDA will be determined by the car's CO2 emissions.
+Remember cars do not qualify for the AIA.

-When a building is purchased for business use, capital allowances can be claimed on plant elements contained therein, e.g. air conditioning, subject to certain conditions.
-A maximum 100% initial business premises renovation allowance is available for converting or renovating unused business premises within designated assisted areas.
+When a building is purchased for business use, capital allowances can be claimed on plant elements contained therein, eg. air conditioning, subject to certain conditions.
+A maximum 100% initial business premises renovation allowance is available for converting or renovating unused business premises within designated assisted areas, until 31 March 2017 for corporation tax and 5 April 2017 for income tax.
+Please contact us for further details.
 WDA of 25% (on a straight line basis) applies to expenditure on which an initial allowance is not claimed.

-Tax relief is available on research and development (R&D) revenue expenditure at varying rates.
-Current rates of relief are as follows:
+Tax relief is available on R&D revenue expenditure at varying rates.
+The current rates of relief are as follows:

-- for larger companies paying tax at 21%, the maximum rate of relief is 27.3% (that is tax relief on 130% of the expenditure)
+- for larger companies, the effective rate of relief is 26% (that is tax relief on 130% of the expenditure)

-- a 10% 'Above the Line' (ATL) credit exists for large company R&D expenditure incurred on or after 1 April 2013.
+- an alternative 11% 'Above the Line' (ATL) credit exists for large company R&D expenditure.
 The credit is fully payable, net of tax, to companies with no corporation tax liability.
-The ATL credit scheme will be optional until it becomes mandatory on 1 April 2016.
-Companies that do not elect to claim the ATL credit will be able to continue claiming R&D relief under the current large company scheme until 31 March 2016.
+The ATL credit scheme was optional until it became mandatory on 1 April 2016

 It is worth noting that HMRC may challenge excessive remuneration packages or profit shares for family members, so seek our advice first.
 In most cases, if you operate your business through a trading limited company, under current tax law you can pass shares on to other family members and thus gradually transfer the business with no immediate tax liability.